The Magic of Heart-Centered Living

 Just the next right thing.

-If you want the simplest version, here it is:
+If you want the shortest version, here it is:

 Feet on the floor.